John Singleton: 2010s: Unrealized projects

-In 2011, Singleton was in talks with Ice Cube, who worked with Singleton on Boyz n the Hood and Higher Learning, to direct a biopic about Cube's rap group N.W.A. before F. Gary Gray was hired in August 2012.
-The film was released in 2015 to positive reviews and box office success.

 Two years later, in 2013, Singleton was attached as the writer-director of a biopic about the life, career and death of rapper Tupac Shakur.
-On April 3, 2015, Singleton reported that production was put on hold.
-Following creative differences with Morgan Creek Productions, Singleton had stepped down as director, and was replaced by Carl Franklin.
-Singleton also stated he was planning on making a competing film about Tupac.

-The film was eventually released in 2017 as All Eyez on Me, which was negatively received by critics and audiences and Singleton himself, who intended to make his own biopic about Shakur as well as a biopic about the rap group Three 6 Mafia, who worked with Singleton on Hustle & Flow, prior to his death in 2019.
+On April 3, 2015, Singleton reported that production had been placed on hold.
+Following creative differences with Morgan Creek Productions, Singleton stepped down as director and was replaced by Carl Franklin; at the time, Singleton stated that he was planning on making a competing film about Tupac.
+The biopic that was placed on hold in 2015 was eventually released in 2017 as All Eyez on Me, which was negatively received by critics and audiences and Singleton himself.

 2017–2019: Transition to television and final years

-Following the release of the critically-panned action thriller film Abduction (2011), Singleton spent the final years of his career focusing on television.
+Following the release of the critically panned action thriller film Abduction (2011), Singleton spent the final years of his career focusing on television.

 After directing episodes of the critically acclaimed TV shows Empire and The People v.
 O. J. Simpson: American Crime Story, in 2017, he served as an executive producer and director of the crime drama series Rebel for BET, which focuses on Oakland police officer Rebecca "Rebel" Knight, who after her brother was killed by police, began working as a private investigator.

 That same year, Snowfall, a crime drama series co-created and executively produced by Singleton for FX, premiered on July 5, 2017.
 Singleton co-wrote the screenplays for the first two episodes with series creators Eric Amadio and Dave Andron and directed the finales for the first two seasons.
 The series stars Damson Idris as Franklin Saint, a budding young drug dealer from South Central L.A., and it depicts how the community is affected by the 1980s crack epidemic, and the CIA involvement in trafficking the drug.
 This was one of the last projects Singleton worked on before his death in 2019.